raamana/visualqc/README.rst

 | Now you can.
 Thoroughly, yet easily.

 | You may have 99 problems with your data,
-| but QC isn?t going to be one of them with VisualQC.
+| but QC isn't going to be one of them with VisualQC.

-Note: VisualQC employs `release early and release often mechanism<https://en.wikipedia.org/wiki/Release_early,_release_often>`_ to seek user feedback and for thorough testing.
+Note: VisualQC employs `release early and release often mechanism <https://en.wikipedia.org/wiki/Release_early,_release_often>`_ to seek user feedback and for thorough testing.
 Hence you might find some rough edges in docs or examples - please let us know if you do.

 * Documentation: https://raamana.github.io/visualqc